Thursday, June 30, 2022

-CJ Ryan (Roger Williams) & Meghan Dawe (American Bar Foundation), Mind the Gap: Gender Pay Disparities in the Legal Academy, 34 Geo.
-J. Legal Ethics ___ (2021):
+Christopher J. Ryan (Louisville; Google Scholar) & Meghan Dawe (American Bar Foundation; Google Scholar), Mind the Gap: Gender Pay Disparities in the Legal Academy, 34 Geo.
+J. Legal Ethics 567 (2021):

 Part I of this Article introduces the concepts of human capital and social capital as important factors underpinning inequalities in outcomes for the legal profession.
-We then provide an overview of how careers in law—and particularly in the legal academy—are stratified by access to social capital and returns to human capital.
+We then provide an overview of how career outcomes in law-and particularly in the legal academy—are shaped by access to social capital and returns to human capital.
 In Part II, we introduce the After Tenure survey, from which our data originate.
-Next, we describe our analytical approach, examining the demography of the legal academy and the legal profession more broadly to discuss the ways in which law professors experience their jobs differently along lines of gender and race.
-In Part III, we provide evidence of gendered earnings disparities among tenured law professors that is particularly acute for women of color.
+Next, we describe our analytical approach, examining the demography of the legal academy and the legal profession more broadly to discuss the ways in which law professors' job experiences diverge along lines of gender and race.
+In Part III, we provide evidence of gendered earnings disparities among tenured law professors that are particularly acute for women of color.
 We conclude by demonstrating how these disparities stem from the differential valuation of human capital.